sharat87/gass/README.md

 I don't intend to add a lot flexibility and features to this, and that's deliberate, conscious, and is treated as a feature.
 The following are things that _may_ happen in the future, when I find the time or if there's significant interest from the community.

 1. Tests.
-1. Support organization secrets.
 1. Support environment secrets.
+WIP.

 ## Tips